Ira-Project/lastword/MVP/Experiment 8 with GPT Assistant.md

 Formulas: _____ \n

 The "Question" field will derive the questions referenced by question number listed below.
 The "Steps" field will list the steps needed to solve the problem.
-Remember to list only the general steps and do not perform any calculations.
+Remember to list only the general steps and do not tailor the steps to that particular question.
+Do not perform any calculations.
 The "Formulas" field will list all formulas that are needed to solve this problem.
 Do not perform any calculations.
 Remember to list formulas for probability in a general manner and not tailored to that specific question.

 The questions and the correct answers are listed as follows: